MHBalsmeier/GAME_archived/README.md

 ## Installing the model

 It is recommended to run the model on Linux.
+We will not help people who have problems trying to install the model on other operating systems.

 ### Download